awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-data-bias-reports-ui.md

 1. Choose **Check for bias** to generate and view the bias report\.
 Scroll down to view all of the reports\.
 ![\[Generate and view the bias report.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/clarify-data-wrangler-generate-bias-report.PNG)

-1. Choose the carrot to the right of the bias metric description to see documentation that can help you interpret the significance of the metric values\.
+1. Choose the caret to the right of the bias metric description to see documentation that can help you interpret the significance of the metric values\.
 ![\[Help interpreting the data bias metrics.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/clarify-data-wrangler-read-bias-report.PNG)

 1. To view a table summary of the bias metric values, choose the table, You can save the report for export by choosing **Create** in the lower\-right corner of the page\.